nirakshi2003/Nifty50_Prediction/README.md

 ## **Introduction :**

 In this project, we will be predicting the high and low prices of Nifty50 index using a Stacked LSTM neural network.

+The NIFTY 50 is a benchmark Indian stock market index that represents the weighted average of 50 of the largest Indian companies listed on the National Stock Exchange.
+<br>**High** is the highest price at which the scrip has traded during a trade session.
+<br>**Low** is the lowest price at which the scrip has traded during a trade session.

-The model is trained on historical stock data to predict future prices.
+The model is trained on historical price data to predict future prices.
 The LSTM model is chosen for its ability to handle time series data and capture temporal dependencies.

 ## **Reading the libraries:**